Sayan-15/Market-Basket-Analysis-Python/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the [GPL3.0] - see the LICENSE.md file for details.